Division of Program Coordination, Planning and Strategic Initiatives, Office of Disease Prevention (ODP)

 A proposed Clinical Trial application may include study design, methods, and intervention that are not by themselves innovative but address important questions or unmet needs.
 Additionally, the results of the clinical trial may indicate that further clinical development of the intervention is unwarranted or lead to new avenues of scientific investigation.

 Does the project address an important problem or a critical barrier to progress in the field?
 Is there a strong scientific premise for the project?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
 How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?

-In addition, for applications proposing clinical trials Are the scientific rationale and need for a clinical trial to test the proposed hypothesis or intervention well supported by preliminary data, clinical and/or preclinical studies, or information in the literature or knowledge of biological mechanisms?
+Are the scientific rationale and need for a clinical trial to test the proposed hypothesis or intervention well supported by preliminary data, clinical and/or preclinical studies, or information in the literature or knowledge of biological mechanisms?
 For trials focusing on clinical or public health endpoints, is this clinical trial necessary for testing the safety, efficacy or effectiveness of an intervention that could lead to a change in clinical practice, community behaviors or health care policy?
 For trials focusing on mechanistic, behavioral, physiological, biochemical, or other biomedical endpoints, is this trial needed to advance scientific understanding?